Legacy OpenStudio Plug-in for SketchUp

 Launch SketchUp.
 You are now ready to start modeling.
 You should see the Legacy OpenStudio Plug-in toolbars.
 If you don't see them, you can open them via the View > Toolbars submenu.

 For documentation, tutorials, and release notes, see the Legacy OpenStudio Plug-in Help within SketchUp.
 Click the green "?" icon or choose Help > OpenStudio Plug-in User Guide from the menu.
 The help files will be displayed in your web browser.
 The help files can also be found in your local SketchUp plug-in directory under OpenStudio/doc/help.

-Note: the Legacy OpenStudio Plug-in for SketchUp version 1.0.11 supports both SketchUp 7 and 8.
-However, the default installation location is for SketchUp 8.
-If you want to use the plug-in for SketchUp 7, please do the following:
+Note: the Legacy OpenStudio Plug-in for SketchUp version 1.0.11 supports SketchUp 8 2013, and 2014.
+However, the default installation is for SketchUp 2014.
+SketchUp 2014 is the first version of SketchUp to load plugins from within the user’s home directory.
+Previous versions of SketchUp require that plugins be located in the installation directory.
+If you want to use the Legacy OpenStudio Plug-in for SketchUp 8 or SketchUp 2013, please do the following:

 Technical support is available through the email@example.com mailing list.
 To join this list, send a blank email to firstname.lastname@example.org.
 NOTE: You must join the list to be allowed to post.